 - If sand is allowed to sit for an extended period, they become compact and create difficulties for plants to spread their roots.

-- Had it’s not appropriately settled, sand can get sucked in aquarium equipment like filters and pumps and potentially damage them.
+- Had it’s not appropriately settled, sand can get sucked into aquarium equipment like filters and pumps and potentially damage them.

 How to Plant Aquarium Plants in Sand?
 (Step-By-Step Guideline)

 How to plant aquarium plants in the sand?
 You need to find a way to anchor the plants by using soil, a bottle cap, or any other way.
 Before that ensure you have adequately fertilized the sand so that plants can get the nutrients they need to grow.
 Follow the step-by-step guide below to get that right.